5 Half-Life and Terminal Phase

 5.3 Quality filters

-Important distinction: Only min.hl.points is enforced inside pk.calc.half.life() — too few points returns half.life = NA immediately. min.hl.r.squared and min.span.ratio are not consulted during fitting; they are thresholds for exclude() calls after pk.nca().
+Important distinction: Only min.hl.points is enforced inside pk.calc.half.life() — with too few points, half.life is NA immediately. min.hl.r.squared and min.span.ratio are not consulted during fitting; they are thresholds for exclude() calls after pk.nca().

 # Default: 3 points minimum — the only filter that makes half.life NA during pk.nca()